project-theory-probe/digital-garden/Hacker culture as Autopoietic System.md

 * Erick Raymond/ The Halloween Documents on related points
 	* Economic incentives and/or legal binding won't enable Linux
 * Abstract
-	* Programmer has their unique communication distinct from any other functional subsystem Luhmann has proposed.
+	* Programmer has their unique communication distinct from any other functional subsystem [[Niklas Luhmann|Luhmann]] has proposed.
 	* In fact, looking into the open software projects like Linux, we get to understand that they operates in a unique communication style with media.
 	* Here we propose that hacker culture is a distinct functional subsystem which has a Turing Machine as its unique features of reproducibility.
 Through the invention of Git, the technology has become a media that allows programmers to communicate materialistically.
 	*